ydataai/ydata-quality/README.md

 1. Search for an issue in which you would like to work.
 Issues for newcomers are labeled with good first issue.
 2. Create a PR solving the issue.
 3. We would review every PRs and either accept or ask for revisions.

+You can also join the discussions on the #data-quality channel on our [Slack](http://slack.ydata.ai) and request features/bug fixes by opening issues on our repository.

 # Support
 For support in using this library, please join the #help Slack channel.
 The Slack community is very friendly and great about quickly answering questions about the use and development of the library.
 [Click here to join our Slack community!](http://slack.ydata.ai/)